Stunnel: Enabling FIX Encryption via a Proxy

 I hope that this was an educational post where you had the opportunity to learn how to support new secure standards with freely and openly available tools without having to redesign or refactor your current application stack.
 To get more practical tips, or to learn more about Eze Software, please subscribe to the blog using the form to the right.

-Joe Krauze, Director, Development, joined Eze Software in May 2008, and is currently head of development of the industry-leading Eze Portfolio Accounting, overseeing development across multiple offices.
+Joe Krauze, Director, Development, joined SS&C Eze in May 2008, and is currently head of development of the industry-leading Eze Portfolio Accounting, overseeing development across multiple offices.